Implant certificate for your endoprosthesis - why is this important?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-What is an implant certificate?
+What is an implant card?

 The following information is typically included: